-Our Amended and Restated Articles of Incorporation, as amended on November 27, 2017 and July 6, 2018, have been filed as Exhibit 1.1 to our Report on Form 6-K furnished to the SEC on November 30, 2018, and our Amended and Restated Bylaws have been filed as Exhibit 3.2 to Amendment No. 1 to our Registration Statement on Form F-1 (File No. 333-147798), filed with the SEC on December 11, 2007, and are each hereby incorporated by reference into this Annual Report.
+Our Amended and Restated Articles of Incorporation, as amended on November 27, 2017, July 6, 2018 and November 20, 2019 (or our Articles of Incorporation), have been filed as Exhibit 1.1 to this Annual Report on Form 20-F, and our Amended and Restated Bylaws (or our Bylaws) have been filed as Exhibit 3.2 to Amendment No. 1 to our Registration Statement on Form F-1 (File No. 333-147798), filed with the SEC on December 11, 2007, and are each hereby incorporated by reference into this Annual Report.

-The rights, preferences and restrictions attaching to each class of our capital stock are described in the section entitled "Description of Capital Stock" of our prospectus (File No. 333-196915), filed with the SEC on June 19, 2014, and hereby incorporated by reference into this Annual Report.
+The rights, preferences and restrictions attaching to each class of our capital stock are described in the Exhibit 2.1 to this Annual Report on Form 20-F entitled "Description of Securities Registered Under Section 12 of the Exchange Act", and hereby incorporated by reference into this Annual Report.